mhaapakangas/regex-parser/documentation/testing.md

 ## Results

 The two different regex pattens were tested against inputs of different lengths ranging from `n = 10` to `n = 1000`.
+Each result is the average of 100 executions, except for the result marked with * which is the average of 10 executions.
+All the times are in milliseconds.

 #### Regex: `(a|aa)*b`